Home (BigXthaPlug song): Critical reception

 The song was well-received by music critics.
 Delaina Dixon of Chron commented "Like his previous single with Bailey Zimmerman, the combination of the two genres sounds is pulled off pretty seamlessly, as expected when featuring Shaboozey, who is no stranger to blending trap and country.
 The pair created a banger of a song, and this might be even better than the pair's first collab, "Drink Don't Need No Mix" off Shaboozey's 2024 album, Where I've Been, Isn't Where I'm Going."
 Bryson "Boom" Paul of HotNewHipHop wrote "The track rides on rolling trap drums and warm acoustic layers.
 Shaboozey’s country-tinged vocals glide over the beat, adding depth and soul.
 The production balances swagger and intimacy while exploring themes of home, belonging, and redemption.
 It feels fresh yet familiar—like returning to a place that shaped you."
 Preezy Brown of Vibe stated "'Home' blends Southern grit with country soul, driven by a twangy groove that highlights both artists' emotional depth.
 Shaboozey's aching chorus—'Last thing you see is smoke because I'm moving on'—pairs seamlessly with BigX's introspective bars."
 He also commented, "'Home' is not only a smart genre crossover, it's a confident reminder of BigXthaPlug's range".

 Music video

 The music video was released alongside the single.
 BigXthaPlug and Shaboozey filmed it on June 17, 2025, on the Margaret Hunt Hill Bridge.
+The video was directed by Jerry Morka.
+It depicts BigXthaPlug and Shaboozey embarking on a road trip before BigXthaPlug receives a message asking him to return home and reconcile with his partner.